Skip to Main Content

 This video from the The Medical Library at Yale University introduces techniques in validating, verifying and revising your searches:

-The University of Newcastle has developed a checklist for reviewing search strategies:
+The University of Newcastle has developed a checklist for reviewing search strategies based on PRESS:

 Example